davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges-java.md

 ### Questions

-1. As of August 2018, the URL shortening service [Bitly](https://bitly.com/) has shortened over 37.5 billion URLs [(Wikipedia)](https://en.wikipedia.org/wiki/Bitly).
-Using the code above, how long would the 37.5 billionth ID be?
+1. As of August 2018, the URL shortening service [Bitly](https://bitly.com/) has shortened over 37.5 billion URLs [(Wikipedia)](https://en.wikipedia.org/wiki/Bitly). <label for ="q2">Using the code above, how long would the 37.5 billionth ID be?</label>  <input type="text" id="q2" data-answer="11"/> <span id="q2c" style="display:inline-block"></span>

 2. Bitly uses 7 character strings for its ids.
 How do you think they achieve this?

+<a class="btn btn-primary" type="submit" onClick="checkAnswers('q2')">Check Answers</a>

-### Task
+### Task 1

 **Improve the code above to minimise the length of each ID by representing them in a number system other than decimal.** To start off with, you only need to worry about changing the contents of the `numberToID()` and `IDToNumber()` functions.

-1. Start off by representing IDs as hexadecimal.
+Start off by representing IDs as hexadecimal.
+You might want to use the `Integer.toHexString()` and `Integer.parseInt()` functions.
 How much does this shorten your IDs?

-How long would the 37.5 billionth URL be?
+<label for ="q1">How many characters long would the 37.5 billionth URL be?</label> <input type="text" id="q1" data-answer="9"/> <span id="q1c" style="display:inline-block"></span>

+<a class="btn btn-primary" type="submit" onClick="checkAnswers('q1')">Check Answers</a>
+<script src="/assets/check.js"></script>

+### Task 2

-2. Once you've done that, see if you can use another number system or encoding that shortens the ID even more.
-The goal is to come up with the shortest representation possible.
+See if you can use another number system or encoding that shortens the ID even more.
+The goal is to come up with the shortest representation possible that can be used in a URL.
+How

-3. (**Optional** - extra programming challenge), giving urls successive numbers makes it easy to guess what other peoples' shortened URLs will be.
-Rewrite your code to assign numerical ids in a random order.

 Remember, not all ASCII characters are safe to transmit over the web in a URL.
 Many characters need to be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding), which takes up a lot more space.

+**Hint:** Try converting the number to a base higher than 16.
+To do this, you will have to write code to convert to and from this base as there are no built in Java functions to do it.

+Look back at the lecture content on [how to convert from decimal to other bases](../bases/), and [from other bases back to decimal](../positional-notation/).
+You'll need to write functions similar to this to convert to your own base.
+You'll need to decide how many symbols your base has, and the symbols you will use, e.g. `0123456789ABCDEFGHIJK...`

+You might find this function to calculate the log of a number `x` with a given base `b` helpful:

+    double log(int x, int b)
+    {
+        return Math.log(x) / Math.log(b);
+    }

+### Task 3 (Optional - extra programming challenge)

+Giving urls successive numbers makes it easy to guess what other peoples' shortened URLs will be.
+Rewrite your code to assign numerical ids in a random order.